Research Integrity Annual Statement 2022

 Systems

-We have systems in place to ensure our research is conducted and communicated in a responsible manner.
+We have systems in place to ensure our research is conducted and disseminated in a responsible manner.

-Researchers at the Beatson are supported and protected by a dedicated research integrity adviser, who oversees research integrity training and raises awareness of best practice; supports data stewardship; develops and implements research policies and guidelines; conducts pre-submission manuscript reviews; supports post-publication data queries; coordinates the research integrity champions; engages with the sector to share and identify best practice; and is the internal and external point of contact for matters relating to research conduct.
+Researchers at the CRUK Scotland Institute are supported, advised and protected, by the Head of the Research Integrity Service, who oversees research integrity training and raises awareness of best practice; supports data stewardship; develops and implements research policies and guidelines; conducts pre-submission manuscript reviews; supports post-publication data queries; coordinates the research integrity champions; engages with the sector to share and identify best practice; and is the internal and external point of contact for matters relating to research conduct and breaches of research integrity.

-We are fully committed to open access publishing and as such our papers are published under the CC BY 4.0 licence and are archived at Europe PubMed Central to maximise readership and use.
-We encourage researchers to use the Credit taxonomy to define authors’ precise contributions and ensure appropriate credit is given and that authors are accountable for their data.
-To promote transparency and reproducibility in our papers, we encourage the publication of protocols, use of unique resource IDs obtained from the Research Resource Identifiers Portal (RRID), appropriate data presentation, such as the use of Super Plots, and clear and precise descriptions of data and metadata, in compliance with FAIR standards.
-We have a mandatory process for archiving data associated with all publications and support data sharing and depositing in repositories.
-To disseminate best practice in reporting, we have guidelines for preparing manuscripts, which can be used in conjunction with our publication checklist (available from our inhouse research integrity toolkit).
-In addition, all manuscripts are reviewed by our research integrity adviser prior to journal submission or posting on pre-print servers.
+The CRUK Scotland Institute is fully committed to open access publishing and as such our papers are published under the CC BY 4.0 licence and are archived at Europe PubMed Central to maximise readership and use.
+We encourage researchers to use the Credit taxonomy to define authors’ precise contributions and ensure appropriate credit is given and that authors are accountable for their data, as well as acknowledging other contributions to published work.
+To promote transparency and reproducibility in our papers, we encourage the publication of protocols, appropriate and responsible data presentation, such as the use of Super Plots, and clear and precise descriptions of data and metadata, in compliance with FAIR standards.
+We have a mandatory process for archiving data associated with all publications and depositing large data sets in repositories, as well as promoting the sharing of all other data.
+To facilitate best practice in reporting, we have guidelines for preparing manuscripts, which can be used in conjunction with our publication checklist (available from our inhouse research integrity toolkit).
+In addition, all manuscripts are reviewed by the Head of the Research Integrity Service prior to journal submission or posting on pre-print servers.

 We have over 40 research integrity champions, embedded within each research group and each core facility team.
 This voluntary role, mainly undertaken by early career researchers, enables grassroots activity in promoting and supporting research integrity.
-The champions play an invaluable part in disseminating information, implementing research policies and supporting the stewardship of published data in their groups, as well as engaging in projects with the research integrity adviser.
+The champions play an invaluable part in disseminating information, implementing research policies and supporting the stewardship of published data in their groups, as well as engaging in projects with the Head of the Research Integrity Service and attending a yearly meeting of the research integrity champions.

 Training

-Research integrity training is mandatory for all researchers at the Beatson, from PhD students to group leaders, and forms part of the induction process for all new researchers.
-Attendance is monitored and recorded by the research integrity adviser.
+Research integrity training is mandatory for all researchers at the CRUK Scotland Institute, from PhD students to group leaders, and forms part of the induction process for all new researchers.
+Attendance is monitored and recorded by the Head of the Research Integrity Service.

-Training is delivered as face-to-face workshops and seminars by the research integrity adviser and scientists with relevant research experience.
+Training is delivered as face-to-face workshops and seminars by the Head of the Research Integrity Service and scientists with relevant research experience.
 The training programme includes an induction and sessions on integrity in scientific communication, integrity in managing research data and responsible image processing.
 As well as outlining our policies and expectations the programme raises awareness of reproducible and responsible research practices, encourages behaviour change and offers opportunities to discuss important issues and new initiatives underpinning research integrity.
-It also serves to highlight support and guidance available at the Institute.
+It also serves to highlight support and guidance available at the CRUK Scotland Institute.
 Our training is bespoke and covers generic issues, but course content is specific to the local environment and the research being conducted.

-Guidance on experimental design, data acquisition, processing and analysis is also captured in the training researchers receive from the Beatson’s Advanced Technology facility staff.
+Good research practice training continues informally within research groups and guidance on experimental design, data acquisition, processing and analysis is also captured in the training researchers receive from the CRUK Scotland Institute’s Advanced Technology facility staff.

 In addition, researchers receive generic training to foster a positive research culture; Developing Team Trust and Culture, Bullying and Harassment, Equality and Diversity, Unconscious Bias, Positive Mental Health at Work and Leadership Styles and Quality.